turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 * Denouement
 * Resolution

-#### Three main questions to help us understand our own stories and our character arcs:
+#### Create Your 3 Acts
+To understand your own story and character arc, use the following questions to help you create that act structure:

-1. **Who are you?** (as a developer, a teammate, a worker, a career changer)
+1. **Act I: Who are you?** (as a developer, a teammate, a worker, a career changer)
-2. **Why are you here?** (Why software development?
+2. **Act II: Why are you here?** (Why software development?
 Why now?
 Consider both your background but also what drives you to be in this field)
-3. **What's next?** (Where do you see yourself going in this career?)
+3. **Act III: What's next?** (Where do you see yourself going in this career?)

 Telling the story of your professional transition into software development helps others understand your motives, character, and capacity to reach the goals that you've set for yourself.
 In short, your story makes others believe in you.

-Your story is one of transition.
+Your story is one of *transition*.
 These stories are inherently interesting as they have all the elements of a classic story, and most importantly, they have the important elements of change, conflict, and tension around the transition.
 Where are you going?
 What will happen next?
 It's so exciting for the listener!
 But it also depends on how you tell that story.

-Disclaimer: When we say story, this is not something that has been made up or embellished in any way.
+**Disclaimer:** When we say story, this is not something that has been made up or embellished in any way.
 People can tell when you're not being truthful.
 Rather, this is about how to make a true account of a career trajectory engaging and inspiring.

+#### Examples

 During a networking event explored in this [Harvard Business Review article](https://hbr.org/2005/01/whats-your-story), senior managers who'd been downsized took turns telling what they had done before and what they were looking for next.
 Here are some takeaways:

 * Stories that only recap a list of a person's resume are not interesting to the listener ("First I did this, then I did this, then I did this...")
 * Stories that focus more on character motives, themes, and turning points -- the moments that cause your listener to ask, "What happened next?" -- are compelling to a listener.

+As you continue to refine your professional story, consider your audience and identify a theme that can connect your values and goals with the audience.

+#### Know your Audience:
+Conduct research to figure out:

+ * What is happening with specific industries that you are interested in?
+ * What is happening within specific companies?
+ * What current challenges are important to these businessess and teams?

+#### Have a theme:
+Identify your top professional qualities and highlights:

+ * What are your top strengths, values, and accomplishments?
+ * What value will you bring to a company?

 ### Section 4: Telling Your Story Through Branding